Levi’s x Stüssy Drop Exciting Second Collection

 Prices, when and where to buy the new Levi’s and Stüssy collection

-The new Levi’s and Stüssy collection is available at Levi’s ION Orchard and levi.co.th from 10 November 2023.
+The new Levi’s and Stüssy collection is available at Levi’s ION Orchard and levi.in from 10 November 2023.

-The trucker jackets are priced at THB 9,182 while the jeans are priced at THB 6,558 apiece.
+The trucker jackets are priced at INR 21,493 while the jeans are priced at INR 15,350 apiece.

-Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 What was featured in the previous collaboration of 2023?